Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Discrete and continuous models

-Comparing with \rrr{rain} shows this to be a RWRS with rewards given by $\{\zeta^{(p)}(e)\}$.
+Comparing with (\ref{rain}) shows this to be a RWRS with reward given by $\{\zeta^{(p)}(e)\}$.

-On the other hand, if $p=2q+1$ is odd, then the sign $\(\si_{e(k)}(i-1)\)^{2q+1} = \si_{e(k)}(i-1)$ in \rrr{ffff} causes the same cancelation as we have with RWRT, and since $\eta_\aaa$ is symmetric, there is no longer a need to subtract the expectation.
-Thus, \rrr{ffff} yields
+On the other hand, if $p=2q+1$ is odd, then the sign $ (\si_{e(k)}(i-1) )^{2q+1} = \si_{e(k)}(i-1)$ in (\ref{ffff}) causes the same cancellation as we have with RWRT, and since $\eta_\aaa $ is symmetric, there is no longer a need to subtract the expectation.
+Thus, (\ref{ffff}) yields

-Comparing again with \rrr{rain} shows this to be a RWRT with rewards given by $\{\zeta^{(p)}(e)\}$. \end{proof}
+Comparing again with (\ref{rain}) shows this to be a RWRT with reward given by $\{\zeta^{(p)}(e)\}$. \end{pf}

-We now compare this with the results of \cite{khoshnevisan1999stochastic}.
+We now compare this with the results of \cite {khoshnevisan1999stochastic}.
 Let $I_s$ denote an IBM, fix an interval $[0,t]$, and let

-where $\{T_{k,n}:1 \leq k \leq 2^n t\}$ is an induced random partition of the interval $[0,t]$ (see \cite[Sec.
-1]{khoshnevisan1999stochastic} for details).
-Among other things, Khoshnevisan and Lewis showed that, when properly renormalized, $V_n^{(p)}(t)$ converges in distribution to IBM when $p$ is odd and BMRS when $p$ is even; see Theorems 3.2, 4.4, 4.5, and the discussion in the middle of page 631.
-If we consider the natural association between BMRS and RWRS on the one hand and between IBM and RWRT on the other, we see that the simple Theorem \ref{rant} provides an intuitive backdrop for the much more difficult results concerning the continuous case in \cite{khoshnevisan1999stochastic}.
+where $\{T_{k,n}\dvtx 1 \leq k \leq2^n t\}$ is an induced random partition of the interval $[0,t]$; see~\cite{khoshnevisan1999stochastic}, Section 1, for details.
+Among other things, Khoshnevisan and Lewis showed that, when properly renormalized, $V_n^{(p)}(t)$ converges in distribution to IBM when $p$ is odd and BMRS when $p$ is even; see Theorems~3.2, 4.4, 4.5 and the discussion in the middle of page 631.
+If we consider the natural association between BMRS and RWRS on the one hand and between IBM and RWRT on the other, we see that the simple Theorem~\ref{rant} provides an intuitive backdrop for the much more difficult results concerning the continuous case in \cite{khoshnevisan1999stochastic}.\vadjust{\goodbreak}